cue-lang/proposal/designs/modules/2450-supply-chain-security.md

 As configuration is commonly used to configure crucial infrastructure, it is clearly important to consider the security implications of CUE modules.
-In this document, we discuss the security aspects of CUE modules, as an adjunct to the [modules proposal document](../2330-modules-v2.md).
+In this document, we discuss the security aspects of CUE modules, as an adjunct to the [modules proposal document](../2939-modules-v3.md).
 We identify two core aspects of module security: authorization of uploads and assurance of the contents of a module.

 ## Upload authorization

-Which upload authorization strategy to use depends a lot on which registry is being uploaded to.
+Which upload authorization strategy to use depends on which registry is being uploaded to.

-For private registries, we anticipate that people will define their own authorization strategies.
+For private registries, each registry will have its own requirements.
+We will implement the de-facto standard of using the Docker configuration file to provide auth info.
+That is, an upload to a custom registry will use exactly the same authorization tokens that a regular use of the `docker` command would.

-For the central registry,
-we will need a solution that checks that the entity uploading a module has been given authority to do so from someone that controls the namespace to which the module is being uploaded.
+For the central registry, we will check that the entity uploading a module has been given authority to do so from someone that controls the namespace to which the module is being uploaded.

-That solution has not been implemented yet.
-Instead, in the meantime, we are proposing to sidestep the question by relying on a GitHub app to act as an upload agent.
-See [here](./2448-modules-github.md) for a discussion of the GitHub app.
+Initially that will be done only for GitHub modules by implementing OAuth2 authentication on the registry and using GitHub's metadata to check that the uploader has the required authorization.

 ## Module contents assurance